ItzShittyPaper/IDFCPL/README.md

 ## If something doesn't work, post it in issues and nothing else.
 I don't give a fuck about errors in my code, if you saw one, just report it in issues tab.
 MAYBE i will fix it (if i can)

-## If you are a big corporation.
-Stop using my code:
+## If you want to sell a product as a company.
+Stop using my code

-- Microsoft
-- Google
-- Apple
-- Amazon
-- Netflix
-- Spotify
-- Windows Users
-- Huawei
-- Xiaomi
-- Sony
-- Facebook
-- many others

 If you really want to use it, make it free software.

+## "Github, don't deepfake my code!"
+I strictly prohibiting using code with - for example - github copilot.
+It destroys jobs, steals code and does many other unethical things.

 ## Dont sell the software under this license